Water Heater Expansion Tank: What It Is, Installation & Code Requirements

 Check valves – One-way valves that prevent water from flowing backward in your system.
 These are often installed with well pumps or recirculation systems.

-Pressure-reducing valves (PRVs) – Installed when municipal supply pressure exceeds safe levels, typically over 80 PSI.
+Pressure-reducing valves (PRVs) – Installed when municipal supply pressure exceeds 80 PSI.
 These valves protect your plumbing but create a closed system.
+Learn more about how a pressure reducing valve works with your expansion tank to manage system pressure.

 Other normally closed devices – Any device that prevents thermal expansion from dissipating back to the water main, including certain water treatment systems or recirculation pumps.